Simplify Holiday Entertaining

 I invite you to join me in decluttering, cleaning, visualizing, taking stock, making a list (and checking it twice) and then re-stocking only what's necessary to accomplish your goals.

 1. Clear out your kitchen countertops and cupboards of under-used, broken and outdated appliances, containers, pots and pans, glassware, dishes and food.
 Take it to a local charity, toss it or store it away until after the holidays.
-When you have have more space to work with, it's easier to bake, cook and put out plates for guests.
+When you have have more space to work with, it's easier to bake, cook and put out plates of food and drinks for guests.

 2. Do a top-bottom high-level cleaning of the common areas in the house - the entryway, kitchen, dining room, living room and guest bath.
-Scrub down the appliances and sinks, and the table and chairs.
+Set up a basket or bin in the entryway to make it easy for guests to throw their hats and mitts in.
+Scrub down the appliances and sinks, and the table and chairs. .
+Have a stack of clean hand towels in the guest bath.
 Give the floors a good vacuum and mop.
-You don't have to get super picky here - just make sure that the main areas are clutter and dirt-free.
-I'm a Virgo, so this in itself calms me down, but even if you're not a clean-freak like me, it should feel great to have your home ready for whatever the holidays bring.
+You don't have to get super picky here - just make sure that the

-3. If you've not done much decorating yet, keep it simple.
-Just bringing in some greenery, natural décor and even a bowl of fruit can make your home feel festive without having to spend a lot of time or money.
-If you missed them - check out this post for simple DIY holiday decorating ideas.
+4. If you've not done much decorating yet, keep it simple.
+Just bringing in some greenery, natural décor and a bowl of fruit can make your home feel festive without having to spend a lot of time or money.
+Check out this post for simple DIY holiday decorating ideas and this one for two tricks to simplify holiday decorating.

 5. Now make some lists.
 The first is a list of the baking and cooking you will want to do and/or have prepared to accommodate your perfect holiday vision.
 The second is your grocery and supply list.